- District 6 Home

 District 6 Profile

 The California Department of Transportation (Caltrans) District 6 is headquartered in Fresno.
-This geographically diverse district is the second largest of the 12 Districts statewide, stretching from the southernmost part of Yosemite National Park in the north to the Mojave Desert.
+This geographically diverse district is the third largest of the 12 Districts statewide, stretching from the southernmost part of Yosemite National Park in the north to the Mojave Desert.
 It includes Madera, Fresno, Tulare, Kings and Kern counties.

 From mountain peaks to desert floor, District 6 consists of 476 miles of freeway and 1,554 miles of rural and urban highway.
 The District has the largest portion of road miles to maintain in the state highway system with 2,030 miles.